When are the train strikes in November 2022?

 Rail passengers in Britain are enduring the longest and most damaging series of strikes since the 1980s.

-Industrial action by rail workers has been taking place since June and seems to be intensifying, with October the hardest-hit month so far and industrial action continuing into November.
+Industrial action by rail workers has been taking place since June and seems to be intensifying.
+October was the hardest-hit month so far.
+Industrial action is continuing into November.

 Great Britain-wide rail strikes or more localised stoppages took place almost every day during the first 10 days of October, with millions of potential journeys disrupted; and the industrial action continues for a number of train operators.